CASE STUDY

 Audit & Align

-I catalogued every component, pattern, and token across the existing system.
-Before anything was redesigned, I needed to know exactly what existed, what was duplicated, and what was already breaking.
+I catalogued every component, pattern, and token across the existing system before touching anything new.
+I needed to know exactly what existed, what was duplicated, and what was already breaking.

 Foundations

 Token architecture and naming conventions came before any components.
-Getting the foundation right meant everything built on top of it would stay consistent automatically.
+Getting this layer right meant everything built on top of it would stay consistent without extra effort.

 Build

 I rebuilt the component library on top of the token foundation, one component at a time.
-Every variant, every state, every breakpoint accounted for before it was handed off.
+Every variant, every state, every breakpoint accounted for before handoff.

 Handoff and Iterate

-I stayed embedded with engineering through implementation, reviewing builds and resolving edge cases.
-The hardest part was that the product was live the entire time, so every change had to work alongside the legacy system in parallel.
+I stayed embedded with engineering through implementation, reviewing builds and closing the gap between what was designed and what shipped.
+Every change had to work alongside the legacy system the entire time.

 Retro Car